alleyinteractive/wp-alleyvate/README.md

 ## Features

+### Remove Dashboard Widgets

+This feature removes clutter from the dashboard.
+Its handle is `dashboard_widget_removal`.

 ### Short-Circuit Redirect Guessing

 This feature stops WordPress from attempting to guess a redirect URL for a 404 request.
 Its handle is `redirect_guess_shortcircuit`.